 Thus you need to be careful to get the right insurance package that covers above 5000 meters with the facility of an emergency evacuation.
 Average travel insurance costs around USD 120 per person.
 The total charge also depends on the duration of the insurance and the company’s policies.

 You can get a visa on arrival at the Tribhuvan International Airport.
 If you like to come prepared, then you can apply for a visa online before arriving in Nepal.

 You can get these permits at the Monjo village in Khumbu or Nepal tourism board office in Kathmandu.
-For foreign nationals, the TIMS permit is US $10 (for group travellers) and the US $20 (for individual travellers).
+For foreign nationals, the TIMS permit is US $10 (for group travelers) and the US $20 (for individual travelers).

-For SAARC nationals, the TIMS permit is US $3 (for group travellers) and the US $6 (for individual travellers).
+For SAARC nationals, the TIMS permit is US $3 (for group travelers) and the US $6 (for individual travelers).

 |Local Area Permit||USD 20 per person|

 |Sagarmatha National Park Entry Permit||USD 30 per person|

 |TIMS permit for foreign nationals||US $10 (for group travellers)|